Farama-Foundation/gym-docs/docs/pages/third_party_environments/index.md

 ### [ViZDoom](https://github.com/mwydmuch/ViZDoom)

 An environment around the original [Doom](https://en.wikipedia.org/wiki/Doom_(1993_video_game)) game, focusing on visual control (from image to actions) at thousands of frames per second.
-ViZDoom supports depth and automatic annotation/labels buffer, as well as accessing the sound.
+ViZDoom supports depth and automatic annotation/labels buffers, as well as accessing the sound.
 The Gym wrappers provide easy-to-use access to the example scenarios that come with ViZDoom.
-By 2022, the [ViZDoom paper](https://arxiv.org/abs/1605.02097) has been cited more than 600 times.
+Since 2022, the [ViZDoom paper](https://arxiv.org/abs/1605.02097) has been cited more than 600 times.

 ### [ flappy-bird-gym: A Flappy Bird environment for OpenAI Gym](https://github.com/Talendar/flappy-bird-gym)